-5.1 The Executive is asked to:Comment on the draft Capital Investment Strategy for consideration by the Business and Transformation Scrutiny Panel on the 23 July 2020.
+- 5.1 The Executive is asked to: - (i) Comment and consider the comments made by the Business and Transformation Scrutiny Panel on the 23 July prior to making recommendations to Council on 08 September 2020.

 6. CONTRIBUTION TO THE CARLISLE PLAN PRIORITIES